MarcinJuraszek/marcinjuraszek.com/_posts/2017-06-10-adding-matt-operator-to-roslyn-part-3.md

 excerpt_separator: <!--more-->
 ---

 The last missing piece to get a new operator: `m@` (*matt*) into C# and Roslyn - Emitter.
 That's the piece that translates C# code into [IL](https://en.wikipedia.org/wiki/Common_Intermediate_Language), which is than run by the runtime.
-It's building on the changes I previously made to teach [Lexer, Parser](adding-matt-operator-to-roslyn-part-1.html) and [Binder](adding-matt-operator-to-roslyn-part-2.html) about `Matt` operator.

 <!--more-->

+This post and all changes described here build on top of the changes I previously made to teach [Lexer, Parser](adding-matt-operator-to-roslyn-part-1.html) and [Binder](adding-matt-operator-to-roslyn-part-2.html) about `Matt` operator.

 ### The End Goal